ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenium-hub.md

 ---
 title: "Setup a local Selenium hub"
 parent: "ht-version-2"
-description: "Describes how to setup a local selenium hub."
+description: "Describes how to set up a local selenium hub."
 tags: ["ATS", "testing", "Selenium hub"]
 ---

 ## Introduction

-In this How-to, we show you an example of a simple install of a Selenium hub with a Google Chrome/Mozilla Firefox node on a Windows machine.
-The official documentation can be found here: [https://www.seleniumhq.org/projects/](https://www.seleniumhq.org/projects/)
+In this How-to, we show you an example of a simple installation of a Selenium hub with a Google Chrome/Mozilla Firefox node on a Windows machine.
+For the official documentation go to: [https://www.seleniumhq.org/projects/](https://www.seleniumhq.org/projects/)

 ## 1. Prerequisites

 - Install Java on your machine [https://java.com](https://java.com)
-- Intall Chrome and Firefox on your machine
+- Install Chrome and Firefox on your machine
 - Your machine should allow connections from ATS on port 4444.
 - Since version 2.6, ATS uses the Selenium 3.8.1 API.
-Therefor we recommend using this version of Selenium as well.
+Therefore we recommend using this version of Selenium as well.

 ## 2. Download Selenium server

  The following steps describe how to download the Selenium server:
-1. Create a folder on your disk, for example C:\Selenium
+1. Create a folder on your disk, for example, C:\Selenium
 2. Download [Selenium Server stand-alone version 3.8.1](http://selenium-release.storage.googleapis.com/3.8/selenium-server-standalone-3.8.1.jar) and place it in the folder

 ## 3 Download the latest Chrome and Gecko (Firefox) drivers

 The following steps describe how to download the latest Chrome and Gecko (Firefox) drivers:

-1. The latest Chrome driver can be downloaded with the following link:[https://sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads) (chromedriver_win32.zip)
+1. With the following link you can download the latest Chrome driver:[https://sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads) (chromedriver_win32.zip)
-2. The latest Gecko driver can be downloaden with the following link: [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases) (Make sure it matches the version (win32bits or win64bits) of Firefox you installed on the machine).
+2. With the following link you can download the latest Gecko driver: [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases) (Make sure it matches the version (win32bits or win64bits) of Firefox you installed on the machine).
-- Place the unzipped items in the same folder as the Selenium jar.
+3. Place the unzipped items in the same folder as the Selenium jar.

 ## 4. Start the Selenium Hub